Stop me if this sounds familiar…

 One of the biggest challenges for Office Managers is that team members from all over the organization often come to you to solve their problems.
 Not only can it be hard to track all these inbound requests, but these constant interruptions also prevent you from getting the important stuff done.

-A ticketing system helps make sure nothing slips through the cracks while also enabling your teammates to log their request within interrupting your workflow.
+A help desk ticketing system helps make sure nothing slips through the cracks while also enabling your teammates to log their request within interrupting your workflow.

 Office Manager Norah is a fan of using ZenDesk for this purpose.